grafana/google-sheets-datasource/docs/sources/troubleshooting.md

 - Test the same range in a panel query to confirm the sheet returns data.

 ## Annotations

+Issues with annotation queries that use a Google Sheet as the source.

 ### Annotations do not appear